 There are over 100 different types of cancers, and more than half currently lack specific screening tests.
 This is particularly worrisome because cancer remains one of the leading causes of death worldwide, with global death tolls predicted to rise from 8 million to 13 million by 2030.

-Rather than a cure, early detection is key to preventing this apocalyptic prediction, and CancerSEEK is one such revolutionary breakthrough.
+Rather than a cure, oncologists say that early detection is key to preventing this apocalyptic prediction, and CancerSEEK is one such revolutionary breakthrough.

 Liquid Biopsies and Their Shortcomings: